hashobject/blog.hashobject.com/resources/posts/20141027-ukrainian-vs-russian.md

 We used Ukrainian dictionary with *110180* words, Russian dictionary with *170335* words.
 And we found that only **9193** (approximately **8.4%** of all Ukrainian words) have the same transliteration.

 Obviosly after some improvements to the algorithms that number will go up.
 Also some changes might drive those numbers down.
-E.x. word "milk" spelled in both languages using same symbols but they are prononced very different:
+E.x. word "milk" spelled same way in both languages, but they are prononced very different:
 "малако" in Russian and "молоко" in Ukrainian.
-But even at this point I doubt that Ukrainian and Russian languages are super similar (Serbian and Croatian type similar).
+But even at this point I doubt that Ukrainian and Russian languages are super similar (I mean Serbian and Croatian type of similarity).

 You can find our [code](http://github/hashobject/ukr-vs-rus) on github.

 ## Next

-How research should be improved:
+How research have to be improved:

-  1. we should calculate levenstein distance between words too.
-Most words would be almost the same and the difference would be just in one sound.
+  1. [Levenshtein distance](http://en.wikipedia.org/wiki/Levenshtein_distance) between words may be calculated.
+It's interesting to find how many words are different with just one or two sounds.
+E.x. word "sun" - in Russian it's spelled "солнце", while in Ukrainian "сонце", but pronunciation of both words is the same (In Russian you just skip that additional "л" in the middle).
-  2. ideally we should take meaning of the word into the account.
-Some words are spelled in Ukrainian and Russian in same way but have different meaning
+  2. ideally, meaning of the word should be taken into account.
+Some words are spelled in both languages same way, but have different meaning.
+E.x. words "неделя" in Russian and "неділя" in Ukrainian - both of them sounds very similar, but Russian word means "week", while Ukrainian means "Sunday".
-  3. I would like to make similar research for other languages.
+  3. similar research can be done for other languages.
 E.x. how close are Ukrainian and Polish, Ukrainian and Croatian and in the future e.x.
 Spanish and Portuguese.

-Also differences dictionaries is not exclusive metric for comparing languages.
-If you want to improve research you can take into account grammar rules and maybe something more.
-It feels for me like a good PhD research topic.
+Also comparison of dictionaries is not exclusive metric for comparing languages.
+If you want to improve research you can take grammar rules into account, maybe something else.
+It feels like a good topic for scientific research.
 If somebody did it I would like to read about results and see the code.

 ## Conclusion

 A lot of things can be accomplished using simple programming skills.
-We can get answers for questions that bugged as for years, we can destroy myths and find truths.
-There is another [research](http://elms.wordpress.com/2008/03/04/lexical-distance-among-languages-of-europe/) that shows that Ukrainian is much closer to Polish that to Russian.
+We can get answers for questions that bugged us for years, we can destroy myths and find truths.
+There is another [research](http://elms.wordpress.com/2008/03/04/lexical-distance-among-languages-of-europe/) that shows that Ukrainian is much closer to Polish than to Russian.
-I don't have any formal prove for that but to be honest that result wouldn't surpise me.
+I don't have any formal prove for that but to be honest the result doesn't surpise me.
 My intuition about "distance" between two languages changed a lot.
 Eventually I would like to see open source tool kit that can programmatically calculate distance between any two languages.
 If you know someone who is working on that - let me know.